teocomi/OBJ-to-DirectShape/README.md

 In this file, you'll find a call to `AutomationRunner.Main<TInput>`, which serves as your function's SDK entry point.
 This method handles argument parsing and accepts:

-- `args` -> the arguments provided by Speckle Automate, and
+- `args`: the arguments provided by Speckle Automate, and
-- `Func<AutomationContext, TInput>` -> Your custom function that gets executed when the automation is triggered.
+- `Func<AutomationContext, TInput>`: Your custom function that gets executed when the automation is triggered.

 > [!NOTE]
 > If your function requires no inputs, there is also `AutomationRunner.Main` (non-generic) which takes in a `Func<AutomationContext>` instead.